Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Introduction

-Current offline RL methods can be mainly classified into policy regularization\cite{ran2023policy,xiao2023sample}, Q-value regularization\cite{agarwal2020optimistic, rezaeifar2022offline}. importance sampling\cite{DBLP:journals/access/HishinumaS23,DBLP:conf/nips/ZhuRJ23}, uncertainty estimation\cite{wu2021uncertainty,bai2022pessimistic} and model-based methods\cite{kidambi2020morel,kim2023model,prudencio2023survey,yu2021combo}.
-Among the aforementioned methods, Q-value regularization methods constrain the Q-value of OOD state-actions, thereby obtaining a policy through the exploration of the constrained state action.
-Policy regularization methods attempt to clone the policy used for static datasets.
-Current algorithms utilizing policy regularization methods can achieve good results by using it in conjunction with advanced policy clone models such as diffusion models to clone the behavior of policy distribution\cite{wang2022diffusion}.
-Current Q-value regularization methods use ensemble\cite{bai2022pessimistic}, count-based\cite{kim2023model}, and other methods to more accurately constrain the Q-value of OOD state actions, thereby facilitating enhanced exploration.
+To address this issue, Current methods can be mainly classified into policy regularization\cite{ran2023policy}, Q-value regularization\cite{DBLP:conf/iclr/GengPKC24}, importance sampling\cite{DBLP:conf/iclr/LeeG0NK24}, uncertainty estimation\cite{ bai2022pessimistic} and model-based methods\cite{lee2024spqr}.
+Among the aforementioned methods, policy regularization methods attempt to clone the policy used for static datasets.
+Current algorithms utilizing policy regularization methods achieve good results when combined with advanced policy clone models such as diffusion models to clone the behavior of policy distribution\cite{wang2022diffusion}.
+However, the excessive constraints imposed by these methods severely limit the policy improvement, especially in low-quality datasets.
+When applied to low-quality static datasets, policies trained through this approach demonstrate inferior performance compared with other methodologies.